beyondlimits/adv_spawning/README.txt

-	collisionbox = {},       -- collisionbox of entity to spawn (usually same as used for entiy itself) spawn_interval = 200,    -- [MANDATORY] interval to try to spawn a entity spawns_per_interval = 1, -- try to spawn multiple mobs (if time available) custom_check = fct(pos), -- a custom check to be called return true for pass, false for not pass cyclic_spawning = true   -- spawn per spawner step (defaults to true) }
+	collisionbox = {},       -- collisionbox of entity to spawn (usually same as used for entiy itself) spawn_interval = 200,    -- [MANDATORY] interval to try to spawn a entity spawns_per_interval = 1, -- try to spawn multiple mobs (if time available) custom_check = fct(pos,spawndef), -- a custom check to be called return true for pass, false for not pass cyclic_spawning = true   -- spawn per spawner step (defaults to true) }